dmachi/node-xattr/README.md

   var xattr = require("xattr");

-  //get all the extended attributes on a file, returns obj
+Get all the extended attributes on a file, returns obj

   var attrs = xattr.listxattr("/path/to/file");

-  //set an extended attribute on a file.
+Set an extended attribute on a file.
 Note at thie moment you can only set string values.

   xattr.setxattr("/path/to/file", "someAttribute", "someValue");